A dichotomy theory for the height functions of the BKT transition: Introduction

-Consider now the \emph{six-vertex model} with the parameters $a=b=1$ and $c\geq 1$; see for example~\cite{duminil2018bethe}.
-This implies two favourable properties for the model, namely invariance under $\pi/2$ rotation, and the FKG inequality for the height function.
-On the one hand, the model has a rich underlying combinatorial structure, while at the same time the parameter $c$ serves as a sort of inverse temperature parameter, thus setting the model apart from the dimer model which has no natural temperature parameter.
-For $c=1$, the uniform case also known as the \emph{square ice}, delocalisation of the height function was first observed by Chandgotia, Peled, Sheffield, and Tassy in~\cite{chandgotia2021delocalization}, which mentions~\cite{SHEFFIELD} as already containing the more general statements that imply the result.
-Duminil-Copin, Harel, Laslier, Raoufi, and Ray independently implemented the dichotomy strategy to quantify the delocalisation as being logarithmic~\cite{duminil2022logarithmic}.
-For $c>1$ the interaction (as a height function) becomes non-planar, so that the uniqueness result of Sheffield~\cite{SHEFFIELD} (which requires either planarity or delocalisation) no longer applies in the localised regime.
-The full phase diagram of the six-vertex model with $a=b=1$ and $c\geq 1$ is understood.
-For $1\leq c\leq 2$, Duminil-Copin, Karrila, Manolescu, and Oulamara proved logarithmic delocalisation~\cite{duminil2020delocalization}; they use the Bethe ansatz as an input to derive macroscopic crossing estimates, then use Russo-Seymour-Welsh theory to turn these estimates into the desired delocalisation result.
+\item \emph{Six-vertex model with $a=b=1$ and $c\geq 1$.} The full phase diagram of this parameter range is now understood.
+For $1\leq c\leq 2$, Duminil-Copin, Karrila, Manolescu, and Oulamara proved logarithmic delocalisation~\cite{Duminil-CopinKarrilaManolescu_2024_DelocalizationHeightFunction}; they use the Bethe ansatz as an input to derive macroscopic crossing estimates, then use Russo-Seymour-Welsh theory to turn these estimates into the desired delocalisation result.
 The strategy is thus very different from the renormalisation strategy exhibited in this article.
-For $c>2$, Glazman and Peled~\cite{glazman2019transition} proved that there exist \emph{two} ergodic gradient Gibbs measures (thus showing that the planar requirement is genuinely necessary for uniqueness).
-Their result relies on the Baxter-Kelland-Wu coupling with the critical random-cluster model for $q>4$, together with the discontinuity result~\cite{duminil2021discontinuity} mentioned above.
-There also exist other delocalisation arguments covering part of the interval $c\in[1,2]$, namely the transition point $c=2$~\cite{glazman2019transition,DST}, the free-fermion point $c=\sqrt2$~\cite{kenyon2001dominos} and a small neighbourhood~\cite{giuliani2017height}, and the range $[(2+2^{1/2})^{1/2},2]$~\cite{lis2021delocalization}.
+For $c>2$, Glazman and Peled~\cite{GlazmanPeled_2023_TransitionDisorderedAntiferroelectric} proved that there exist \emph{two} ergodic gradient Gibbs measures (thus showing that the planar requirement is genuinely necessary for uniqueness).
+Their result relies on the Baxter-Kelland-Wu coupling with the critical random-cluster model for $q>4$, together with the discontinuity result~\cite{Duminil-CopinGagnebinHarel_2021_DiscontinuityPhaseTransition} mentioned above.
+There also exist other delocalisation arguments covering part of the interval $c\in[1,2]$, namely the transition point $c=2$~\cite{Duminil-CopinGagnebinHarel_2021_DiscontinuityPhaseTransition,Duminil-CopinSidoraviciusTassion_2017_ContinuityPhaseTransition}, the free-fermion point $c=\sqrt2$~\cite{Kenyon_2000_ConformalInvarianceDomino,Kenyon_2001_DominosGaussianFree} and a small neighbourhood~\cite{GiulianiMastropietroToninelli_2017_HeightFluctuationsInteracting}, and the range $[(2+2^{1/2})^{1/2},2]$~\cite{Lis_2021_DelocalizationSixvertexModel}.